 One past case we discussed is particularly appropriate for those students around the country who are just beginning to learn airway management because the solution rested in basic airway management techniques.
 This case, involving an intubation in an ICU patient that turned into a “can’t intubate/can’t ventilate” emergency demonstrates how returning to the basics of airway management can sometimes be the way to save your patient from harm.
 All illustrations from Anyone Can Intubate 5th Edition.
 Continue reading →

-Ventilating with a bag-valve-mask device requires a good mask seal against the face in order to generate the pressure to inflate the lungs.
+Manual ventilation with a bag-valve-mask device requires a good mask seal against the face in order to generate the pressure to inflate the lungs.
 But it also requires knowledge of how to effectively use the ventilation device to deliver a breath.
 This article will discuss the differences in ventilation technique for self-inflating vs free-flow ventilation bags.
-Understanding those differences is important for you to successfully ventilate your patient.
+Understanding those differences is important for successful manual ventilation of your patient.
 Continue reading →

 Since its invention, the Laryngeal Mask Airway, or LMA, has become quite valuable as a surgical airway alternative to intubation.
 When I first started in anesthesia, the only way to avoid intubation during surgery was to manually assist ventilation with a bag-valve-mask attachment.
 Cases that went on for hours often resulted in cramped fingers, and sometimes progressively poorer ventilation over time as the hand holding the mask became overly tired.
 A poor mask seal could potentially cause the stomach to distend with air, pushing up the diaphragms, limiting tidal volume, and increasing the risk of aspiration.
 The LMA has changed anesthesia so much that residents now find it challenging to find cases to practice their masking skills.